Legal Travel to Cuba

 However, the Support for the Cuban People category – instituted by the Trump Administration approximately 2 years ago – is still valid.
 Photography workshops that stay in private homes and engage with Cubans on a daily basis fully qualify under this category.

-As a point of interest, P2P was first introduced by President Clinton, eliminated by George W., and reinstituted by President Obama.
+P2P was first introduced by Clinton, eliminated by George W., and reinstituted by Obama.
 Support for the Cuban People was instituted by the Trump Administration and is almost identical to P2P.
 So, Trump has eliminated the P2P program and replaced it with one that is nearly the same only with a new name.

 In so doing it appears to most U.S. citizens that travel to Cuba is no longer legal.
 Indeed, this has become the prevailing perception in the U.S. and is likely what the current administration hopes to accomplish.